 Retirement does not necessarily mean stopping work completely, being a certain age, or even drawing on pensions.

-For most people it does mean spending less (or no) time working, but how will you fill those extra 30+ hours a week?
+For most people, it does mean spending less (or no) time working, but how will you fill those extra hours every week?

 What you want to do may well change over time, but there may be some things that are best done early on.